Articles on: Features

 Setup

-To activate the multi-step, first click on the settings icon, on the top right section of the calculator builder.
-Then, click on the "Activate Multi-step" switch to turn it on.
+To activate the multi-step, go to the second section in your calculator form and click on the settings icon, on the top right section of the section.
+Then, click on the "Activate Multi-step" switch to turn it on

 Note: You can only activate multi-step forms on the second, third, and later sections.
 You cannot activate it on the first section as it's shown by default.